2023 State Guide to Scattering Ashes - Maine Edition

 With the increasing amount of people opting to be cremated, funeral directors in Maine and surrounding states are asked many questions from families each day about scattering ashes.
 Common questions that they receive include if scattering is allowed in Maine, where in Maine can an ash scattering be performed, and what type of urn they recommend to scatter ashes?
 In this state guide, we highlight key information related to storing and scattering ashes in the state of Maine and help provide answers to common questions.

-Rules in Maine for Storing and Scattering Ashes
+Rules for Storing and Scattering Ashes in Maine

 Maine law states that ashes may be "deposited in a niche of a columbarium or a crypt of a mausoleum, buried, or disposed of in any manner not contrary to law”.